 Google Analytics: Even visual people should get at least a little in tune with the numbers of their websites.
 Otherwise, growth is very difficult.

-Google Analystics is pretty much industry standard tool for tracking website traffic and stats.
+Google Analystics is pretty much the industry-standard tool for tracking website traffic and stats.
 The data it can pull is pretty incredible and, best of all, it’s free to use!